 3. Finding an office space

-Finding an appropriate office space is a key challenge for small companies.
+Finding an appropriate office space is one of the major problems for small businesses.
 The biggest of all hurdles is created, of course, by funds, or rather the lack of it.
 With the number of small businesses increasing exponentially over the past few years, the demand for office spaces in prime locations is on a constant rise.

 If you are to look for an affordable solution, a shared office will be much cheaper than leasing a property.
 For instance, if you want to set up your office near metro station in Noida, a shared office will be a less expensive option in comparison to a stand-alone office for rent in Noida.

 4. Acquiring and retaining skilled staff

 Hiring and retaining talent is a cause of constant worry for any small company.
 Given that you are low on budget and not yet a brand name, attracting skilled people may be difficult.
 Convenience and connectivity of workspace is an important criterion for candidates.
 Here, once again, coworking spaces can come to your rescue.

 Consider that you have taken up a shared office for rent near the metro station, as discussed in the earlier example.
 The money saved in leasing and furnishing the office can go in to acquiring talented staff and paying them well.
 Again, a shared office is a networking hotspot.
 As your network grows, it will become easier for you to acquire and retain talent.

 5. Marketing on a budget